 Carat: How Big Your Diamond Will Be

-Carat is a measure of a diamond’s weight, and a rudimentary reflection of its size.
+Carat is a measure of a diamond’s weight, and a rough reflection of its size.
 Because carat is a record of a diamond’s weight – not its size – two diamonds of slightly different sizes may have the same carat weight.

 Color: How White Your Diamond Will Be

 Pro Tip: Are you getting a yellow gold engagement ring setting?
 If so, you can save money on your diamond by choosing a color in the I to K range, since the yellow hue of the diamond will blend nicely with the setting.
 A white gold or platinum engagement ring setting would contrast negatively with the lower color grade and may make the yellow tint more noticeable.
-If you want an engagement ring in platinum or white gold, you will want the diamond to be at least a G on the color scale.

 Clarity: How Flawless Your Diamond Will Be

 Clarity describes how many natural “inclusions,” or flaws, exist in a diamond, and whether they are visible to the unaided eye.
 Clarity grades range from Flawless (FL) to Included 3 (I3).
 A grade of Flawless means there are no imperfections within the diamond or on its surface, even when viewed under 10x magnification.
 On the other end of the spectrum, a grade of Included 3 means large flaws are obvious to the unaided eye.
-Ritani offers diamonds ranging from Inclusion grades of Flawless to Slightly Included 2 (SI2).
+Ritani offers diamonds ranging from Flawless to Slightly Included 2 (SI2).

 Pro Tip: A clarity grade of Very Slightly Included 1 (VS1) or higher looks free of inclusions to the unaided eye.
 However, any diamond with a clarity grade of Very Slightly Included 2 (VS2), Slightly Included 1 (SI1) or Slightly Included 2 (SI2) may appear clean to the eye depending on the kind of inclusion.
 So, if you are considering a diamond graded VS2, SI1 or SI2, be sure to view a real image or see it in store before purchasing.
 This will allow you to make sure any inclusions are not overly obvious.